ArticleAlgorithmic underwriting Data People

 Resilient REST APIs: The case for Parallel Change

-This article is an expansion of the talk I held at Lambda World on October 2nd, 2024.
+This article is an expansion of the talk I held at Lambda World on October 2nd, 2024, outlining a change in approach to industry norms taken at Artificial whilst building a public API.

 Parallel Change is an approach to refactoring or changing an interface which splits the introduction of backwards-incompatible change into three phases: